Poh-BrainMemLab/BrainMemLab/_posts/2025-10-22-annualreviewspublication.md

 ---
-title: Motivational states, neuromodulatory systems, and adaptive memory.
-Read Dr. Poh's review paper on the Annual Reviews of Psychology!
+title: Dr. Poh's review paper published on the Annual Reviews of Psychology!
-author: general
+author: admin
 tags:
-  - publication
+  - general
 ---
-<p> Read Dr. Poh's paper on how motivational states engender distinct neural contexts for adaptive memory. </p>
+<p> Check out Dr. Poh and Dr. Adcock's review paper on how motivational states engender distinct neural contexts for adaptive memory. </p>

-<p> Find "<a href="url">Motivation as Neural Context for Adaptive Learning and Memory Formation"</a> on <i>Annual Reviews of Psychology</i> here! </p>
+<p> Read "<a href="url">Motivation as Neural Context for Adaptive Learning and Memory Formation"</a> on <i>Annual Reviews of Psychology</i> here! </p>